How to Increase Your Gut Brain Connection Through Diet

 As I mentioned above, probiotic rich foods nourish your gut with good bacteria so it can thrive.

-A healthy gut-brain connection protects your immune system and keeps you healthy.
+A healthy gut-brain axis protects your immune system and keeps you healthy.

 Kefir, sauerkraut, kimchi, yogurt and kombucha are all great natural sources of probiotics.

 Prebiotics are a soluble fiber that your gut bacteria feeds on.
 Prebiotics reduce cortisol and help your gut function properly (19).

 Natural sources of prebiotics include: asparagus, artichoke hearts, leeks, onions and garlic.

 Shiitake mushrooms are naturally high in vitamin B-6.
 B-6 is crucial to the production of serotonin in your gut (20).

 90% of the serotonin is made in your gut.
 It then travels up your vagus nerve to your brain.

 Polyphenols are plant compounds that improve your brain health, memory and healthy gut bacteria (21).
-They’re important to your nervous system in the gut-brain connection.
+They’re important to your nervous system in your body.

 Polyphenols are found in green tea, coffee, cocoa and olive oil.

 Glycine also helps your digestion by decreasing inflammation and healing damaged tissues in your gut (23).

-One cup of Bluebird Provisions bone broth has the 3 g of glycine needed for the gut-brain connection health benefits.
+One cup of Bluebird Provisions bone broth has the 3 g of glycine needed for gut health benefits.

 Sesame seeds are rich in tyrosine, an amino acid that increases dopamine in your brain (24).
-Dopamine helps you feel motivated, and is important to the gut-brain connection.
+Dopamine helps you feel motivated, and is important to this system.